fusefactory/ofxFastParticleSystem/README.md

 ### example-SimpleRandom

-In this exapmle you can see how declare a particle system with two separate update shaders and one draw shader.
+In this example, you can see how to declare a particle system with two separate update shaders and one draw shader.
 You can add how many update and draw shaders you need.

-This is just an example to show you how use ofxFastParticleSystem.
+This is just an example to show you how to use ofxFastParticleSystem.

 #### How to use